lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

 ### Trigger Binding

-Next you configure the `TriggerBinding` which is just a mapping of the webhook payload to parameters:
+Review the `TriggerBinding` which is just a mapping of the webhook payload to parameters, A TriggerBinding allows you to specify parameters (params) that Tekton passes to the corresponding TriggerTemplate.
+For each parameter, you must specify a name and a value field with the appropriate values

 ```yaml
 # ...
 Omitted for brevity